 Documents signed via Penneo have very specific characteristics that are clear and visible in the digital version.
 Their presence provides assurance that the content and the signature have not been forged or compromised.
 Therefore, the final document is indisputable proof of authenticity of the signature and non-tempering of the content, and the parties involved cannot deny having signed it.

-Download our insight to see what a document signed via Penneo looks like.
+See what a document signed via Penneo looks like.
 You can also upload this document on the official validation tool made available by the European Union to verify digital signatures’ validity and read all the information it provides.
-And please do not hesitate to contact us if you have any questions!